Shannon Seebohm

-Shannon James Seebohm (born 1 February 1988) is an Australian basketball coach and former player who currently serves as head coach of the Townsville Fire of the Women's National Basketball League (WNBL).
+Shannon James Seebohm (born 1 February 1988) is an Australian basketball coach and former player who currently serves as head coach of the Townsville Flames of the NBL1 North and Townsville Fire of the Women's National Basketball League (WNBL).
 He had a brief playing career, featuring in the South East Australian Basketball League and National Basketball League.
 He spent a season with the South Dragons and represented Australia in junior national teams in 2006 and 2007.
 Transitioning to coaching in 2011, he was appointed head coach of the Sydney Uni Flames in 2014, where he earned WNBL Coach of the Year honours in his debut season.
 Seebohm joined the Fire in 2019, securing four additional Coach of the Year awards and leading the team to the WNBL championship in 2023.
+He won his second WNBL championship with the Fire in 2026.

 Early life

 Seebohm was born in Millicent, South Australia.

 Playing career

 SEABL and NBL

-Seebohm attended the Australian Institute of Sport (AIS) in Canberra in 2006 and 2007, and he played for the AIS men's basketball team in the South East Australian Basketball League (SEABL).
+Seebohm attended the Australian Institute of Sport (AIS) in Canberra in 2006 and 2007, and he played for the AIS men's team in the South East Australian Basketball League (SEABL).

 Seebohm joined the South Dragons of the National Basketball League (NBL) as a development player for the 2007–08 season.
 In December 2007, while training at the Melbourne Sports and Aquatic Centre, he collapsed and required CPR to be revived.
 He was rushed to the hospital, placed into an induced coma, and later underwent surgery to stabilise his heartbeat.
 Although he had appeared in three games with the Dragons, he never returned to play in the NBL after his recovery.

 In 2009, Seebohm returned to the SEABL where he played in 20 games for the Mount Gambier Pioneers.